About True Crime Network

 Weiss joined Cooper Media to launch Justice Network in 2015, serving as Director of Distribution and later Vice President of Strategy and Distribution.
 In this capacity, Weiss helped rebrand Justice Network to True Crime Network while also distribution to more than 75% of U.S. homes, and Quest’s carriage to more than 65% of U.S. homes in less than a year, with significant cable carriage.

 Previously, Weiss led business development and partnerships for The Washington Post, one of the nation’s flagship media properties.
 He began his career at Bloomberg, first as a producer and on-air correspondent for Bloomberg Television covering the intersection of Washington and Wall Street, and later in a business development and strategy role for Bloomberg Government.

 Weiss studied Journalism at The George Washington University and also holds a Master’s of Business Administration from GW, as well as a Master’s of Communications from Johns Hopkins University.
-He lives in Atlanta, Georgia with his wife Yang and their daughter Elliott.
+He lives in Atlanta, Georgia with his wife Yang and their daughters Elliott and Sophie.